rogeryeosgit/QTProject/README.md

 - After authentication with google OAuth2, to save copy of profile into MongoDB db to track what data is entered by user.
 - Somehow my app.js is not loading up MongoDB related stuff when I login via google.
 Gets stuck.
 Need to figure out what triggers certain things in app.js
 - How to make 2 different kinds of logins work together

+15/08/2018
+- Extracting Mongoose connection from app deployed on Node